 Berlin Computer Spiele Museum

-In 2023 I was able to do a city trip to Berlin.
-And what does a nerd like me do when he's abroad ?
+In 2023, I had the chance to take a city trip to Berlin.
+And what does a nerd like me do when traveling abroad?
+I hunt down pinball machines and arcade games :)

 Berlin subway line U5 near Weberwiese subway station